idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - ### Layoffs

+(Some of this is copied from [Ashish](https://www.linkedin.com/pulse/being-leadermanager-hard-during-layoffs-ashish-singh?trk=public_post_feed-article-content) )

 Before:

 * Be careful about telling people you don't know anything, at some point you will, and you can and will be trapped in a lie.
 (I don't know best thing to do here).